Code4PuertoRico/tech-summit-2015-hackathon/README.md

   We truly believe that Government should [_Default to Open_](https://playbook.cio.gov/#play13), so we set the example.

   Openness has many benefits, not only for you, but for the technology ecosystem and communities in Puerto Rico.
 It allows for collaboration, and enables citizens, entrepreneurs, nonprofits, and government to easily contribute and reuse technology.
-We should all be part of that change!
+Many projects and companies have [opted for openness](https://github.com/explore).

 ### What if I don't want to use an open source license for my project?